True or False: A CIA Analyst's Guide to Spotting Fake News

 - A copy of the book True or False: A CIA Analyst's Guide to Spotting Fake News.

 Used and borrowed copies will work just fine!
 If your learner is going to participate in final projects and reading guides, I recommend having a physical copy even if they primarily read the ebook or audiobook.
-(Dayla Learning Bookshop Link) - Zoom (free account)
+(Dayla Learning Bookshop Link) - PDF reader

 - Access to printer recommended